kwamekyeimonies/Golang-Concurency/Readme.md

 Starvation
 Code Complexity

-Alway Pass a Waitgroup as a pointer
+Always Pass a Waitgroup as a pointer